 Inter-species genetics using the Saccharomyces yeast

 Saccharomyces cerevisiae is the dominant model organism of eukaryotic microbiology.
 Research in the lab expands the power of these tools by extending them to distantly related Saccharomyces species.
-In addition, while Saccharomyces species are reproductively isolated, they can readily form viable hybrids and can be manipulated to produce viable meiotic progeny.
+In particular, while Saccharomyces species are reproductively isolated, they can readily form viable hybrids and can be manipulated to produce viable meiotic progeny.
 As a result, genetic mapping, reciprocal hemizygosity tests, and the mechanisms of regulatory divergence can readily be identified across species as different as human and chickens.
 This creates a uniquely powerful system for dissecting the genetic basis of trait differences between distantly related species.

 Evolution of Gene Regulation